Quantum Reduction of Finding Short Code Vectors to the Decoding Problem

-It will turn out that for $q=2$ (see Section \ref{sec:useful}) we can find for any rate $R=\frac{k}{n}$ in $(0,1)$ a $t < \dgv(n,k)$ for which the corresponding $w$ is below $\omeasy(n,n-k) n$ (the reduction is useful in this case).
-Unfortunately, this is not true anymore when $q \geq 5$, where there is always a range for $R$ for which $w$ is above $\omeasy(n,n-k) n$ and this for any choice of $t < \dgv(n,k)$: the reduction becomes useless in this case.
-Roughly speaking, when $q$ grows, the Hamming metric gets coarser (we have only $n+1$ different values for the metric on $\Fq^n$, whereas the size of the ambient space gets bigger) and this reflects in the fact that the range of values of $R$ where this reduction is useful gets smaller.
-The whole approach that we have followed here (properly choosing the error distribution, if needed go beyond the unique decoding radius for decoding, and apply a subsequent amplification step if needed) can of course be adapted to other metrics.
-It is easy for instance to apply it for the rank metric \cite{DRT21} which becomes increasingly popular in code-based cryptography, see for instance \cite{ABDGHRTZABBBO19,AABBBDGZCH19,BCGMM19,BGHM20}.
-This metric is even coarser: on $\Fq^{m \times n}$ there are only $1+\min(m,n)$ different values for the metric.
-In this case, it can be verified that the reduction is always useless (i.e. reduces to weights which are always easy to produce for a random linear code).
-However, it should be interesting to investigate it for metrics like the Lee metric (more or less the $L_1$ norm version of the Euclidean metric on $\Z_q^n$) which has also begun to find its way in code-based cryptography \cite{HW20} and should have a behavior closer to the Euclidean metric if the size of the alphabet grows with the code length.
+It will turn out that for $q=2$ (see Section \ref{sec:useful}) we can find for any rate $R = \frac{k}{n}$ in $(0,1)$ a $t < \dgv(n,k)$ for which the corresponding $w$ is below $\omeasy(n,n-k) n$ (the reduction is useful in this case).
+It also corresponds to parameter ranges that are relevant for certain cryptographic applications (see \cite{AFS05} whose security relies on the $\SCP$ problem in a parameter range which is covered by our reduction and \cite{S93} which is an identification scheme whose security actually relies on the decoding problem just below the Gilbert-Varshamov distance).
+Unfortunately, this is not true anymore when $q \geq 5$, where there is always a range for $R$ for which $w$ is above $\omeasy(n,n-k) n$, for any choice of $t < \dgv(n,k)$: the reduction becomes useless in this case.
+Roughly speaking, when $q$ grows, the Hamming metric gets coarser (we have only $n+1$ different values for the metric on $\Fq^n$, whereas the size of the ambient space gets bigger) and this results in the range of values of $R$ for which this reduction is useful becoming smaller.

+{\bf Considering other metrics.} The whole approach we have followed here (properly choosing the error distribution and going beyond the unique decoding radius for decoding if necessary) can of course be adapted to other metrics.
+It is easy for instance to apply it to the rank metric which is becoming increasingly popular in code-based cryptography, see for instance \cite{ABDGHRTZABBBO19,AABBBDGZCH19,BCGMM19,BGHM20}.
+This metric is even coarser than the Hamming metric: on $\Fq^{m \times n}$ there are only $1 + \min(m,n)$ different values for the rank weight (given a matrix, it is defined as its rank).
+In this case, as we will see, the reduction is always useless ($\ie$, reduces to weights which are always easy to produce for a random linear code).